Buhari: President messed up by not travelling to Enugu - Local - Pulse

 Still, Buhari didn’t read the signs.

-In his first set of federal appointments, he made sure to ostracize the South East and South South regions some more, handing critics who say he is clannish, more slings for their arrows.
+In his first set of federal appointments, he made sure to ostracize the South East and South South regions some more, handing critics who say he is clannish, more arrows for their bows.

 Buhari is yet to visit a State in the South East region of Nigeria since he assumed the reins.